 The challenge is for a jacket to keep you as dry as possible.
 With all shell fabrics this involves a trade-off between waterproofness and breathability.

 Yet, even garments made from this most waterproof fabric will eventually leak when you're belting along at 30kph in the wet (rain gets in through the collar, cuffs or closures).
 So it's difficult to quantify waterproofness in meaningful terms for cycling.
-Keeping the wind out stops the majority of heat loss.
+Keeping out the wind stops the majority of heat loss.

 The Flash Gordon provides extended protection and is good for up to a couple of hours in continuous rain.